ibm-cloud-docs/virtual-servers/vsi_managing_placegroup.md

 # Managing placement groups
 {: #vsi_managing_placegroup}

-You can manage placement groups by using the Placement Groups page or the Device Details page in the Customer portal.
+You can manage placement groups by using the Placement Groups page or the Device Details page in the customer portal.
 {:shortdesc}

 ## Adding placement groups from the Placement Groups page